algosup/2024-2025-project-1-fpga-team-8/documents/technical_specifications/technical_specifications.md

 ### 1.2.1 - Go boards

 #### 1.2.1.1- Overview
-For this project, we were give  n a total of 7 [go boards](https://nandland.com/the-go-board/) which can be programmed using Verilog[^1] or VHDL.
+For this project, we were given a total of 7 [go boards](https://nandland.com/the-go-board/) which can be programmed using Verilog[^1] or VHDL.

 A go board is an FPGA[^2] that can be reprogrammed at any time. it has been created by the company [NandLand](https://nandland.com/) to allow students and beginners to learn about FPGAs[^2].